claythomasfinn/Formula-1-Dashboard/README.md

 ## Programming

-- Frontend: Plotly Dash
+- Frontend: Plotly Dash, HTML, CSS, Javascript
 - Backend: Python, Plotly Dash
 - Deployment: Heroku
 - Data: Pandas, FastF1 API

 ## Deployment

 The project is already adapted for deployment to Heroku with the necessary requirements and Procfile.
-It has been deployed to the following site: [Clayton Finn - Formula 1 Dashboard](https://www.claytonfinn.com/formula1dashboard)
+Unfortunately, the memory requirements are too large for Heroku's basic dyno services, thus I have removed it from the web.
+It can easily be run locally by installing per the instructions below.

 ## Installation